AnneCh/Flashloan_Arbitrage/UPDATED_VERSION/LOGS/08March.md

 1. Mandatory functions to conform with Aave's receiver base contract and to call the Lending Pool to get a flashloan :

 executeOperation() / flashloan()

+2. withdraw() external, called by the user when they want their gains withdrawn to their metamask

+3. userFlashloan() external = the function that the user will trigger to ask our contract to call the flashloan() on the Lending Pool

+---

 # 08.03.22